johnshearing/PrivateKeyVault/README.md

 The plan here is to teach people [for free via YouTube](https://www.youtube.com/watch?v=_vA4tTLdL2M) how to make and use the PrivateKeyVault.
 Using this documentation, you can build your own PrivateKeyVault.
-If you do not wish to build the Vault yourself, the fully assembled device loaded with software can be purchased from us.
-Contact johnshearing@gmail.com or gshearing@radioactiverf.com

 **Or you can set up your own business to do the same without giving us any money or recognition.**
 **Hooray Open Source!**